tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Standard Action

 _Recharge 11+:_ This staff was originally a simple tree-branch used as a walking-stick, but now it groans beneath the weight of hundreds of magical talismans, wands, holy symbols and other arcane tokens taken from defeated spellcasters.
 When you activate the staff, you gain the [counter-magic spell](../Classes/Wizard.md#counter-magic) and may use it any number of times per battle, until you miss with it or cast a spell that isn’t counter-magic.
 You also deal 3d6 psychic damage when you hit with counter-magic.
 Quirk: Collects trophies from the defeated.

 ---

+#### Staff of the Gods

+_Recharge 16+:_ This staff allows you to call on the gods directly when casting a spell.
+Either the god you name channels their power through you, or they manifest in person through the magic of the staff to deliver the spell on your behalf.

+You’ve got to describe the god or divine entity you’re channeling, and the GM will add on a suitable bonus effect to the spell based on the god.
+Say you’re casting javelin of faith at a foe, and you use this staff to invoke Thor.
+Maybe the clouds part and everyone sees a giant thunder god flinging a hammer at your target (adding in a juicy thunder damage hit on all enemies adjacent to the target), or everyone sees that you’re suddenly dressed in holy armor and carrying a giant warhammer (giving you the effects of hammer of faith for one round).

+_GMs:_ there are probably very good reasons why the gods don’t actively intercede in the world all the time.
+This staff is a ghastly violation of whatever divine laws exist – feel free to play merry hell with the fabric of reality every time it’s used.

+**Quirk:** None.
+You’re so awesome the gods themselves come running when you call – therefore, it’s absolutely unthinkable that so paltry an item as this one could ever affect your incredible mind.
+Let lesser beings have their quirks and foibles; such things are utterly beneath you!

+---